 Reporting requirements for regulated entities

-Each regulated entity must submit information and data relating to its individual compliance with the Retail Law, Retail Rules and Retail Regulations to the AER in the manner and form (including by the date or dates) required by these Procedures and Guidelines.
+Each regulated entity must submit information and data relating to its individual compliance with the Retail Law, Retail Rules and Retail Regulations to the AER in the manner and form (including by the date or dates) required by these Guidelines.
 Consolidated reports covering multiple regulated entities are not permitted.

-The obligations to which reporting requirements under these Procedures and Guidelines apply are listed in Appendix A:
+The obligations to which reporting requirements under these Guidelines apply are listed in Appendix A:

-– Type 1 obligations are those listed in Appendix A.1 of these Guidelines;
+Immediate reports – obligations are listed in Appendix A.1 of these Guidelines;

-Type 2 obligations are listed in Appendix A.2 of these Guidelines;
+Quarterly reports – obligations are listed in Appendix A.2 of these Guidelines;

-Type 3 obligations are listed in Appendix A.3 of these Guidelines.
+Half yearly reports – obligations are listed in Appendix A.3 of these Guidelines.

 The AER may use any information or data provided to it under this clause 3 for the purpose of any of its functions or powers under the Retail Law, Retail Rules, Electricity Law or Gas Law.